kvbortle/MCB545_FunctionalGenomics/README.md

 ## MCB545 Course Overview

 This course introduces the experimental and analytical foundations of functional genomics, tailored to experimental biologists who are interested in using high-throughput sequencing technologies to analyze function in animal genomes.
-The overarching structure of this course tasks students with exploring the regulation and function of a specific DNA/RNA-binding protein (DRBP) through analysis of multiple genomic assays.
+The overarching structure of this course tasks students with exploring the regulation and function of a specific RNA-binding protein (RBP) through analysis of multiple genomic assays.
 Students are tasked with retrieving publicly available sequencing data, applying standard quality control and processing pipelines in a high-performance computing environment, and executing differential and integrative data analyses through programming in R. This course combines lectures, which cover basic principles (e.g. genome assembly, gene/transcript annotation, functional genomic methods, statistics for genomic data), with in-class programming and assignments.
 Students present updates at specific intervals during the semester and submit a written synthesis of their findings at the conclusion of the course.

 ## Learning Objectives